harvester/docs/docs/install/pxe-boot-install.md

 - `CREATE`: we are installing a node to construct an initial Harvester cluster.
 - `JOIN`: we are installing a node to join an existing Harvester cluster.

+Harvester v1.3.0 introduces roles that you can assign to nodes to support different scenarios.
+For more information, see [Harvester Configuration](harvester-configuration#installrole).

 ### CREATE Mode